payeezy/google_pay/PwGREADME.md

 1. On the mobile app or website, the consumer selects the service or merchandise they wish to purchase and places it into their shopping cart.
 2. The "Pay with Google" button is displayed on the checkout page of the mobile app or website to allow the consumer to select as payment method.
 3. The merchant/client server issues a credential request with the Merchant ID and Processor Name as First Data to Google.
-For a full explanation of the API please refer to the <a href="https://developer.payeezy.com/" rel="nofollow">Developer Portal</a>.
+For a full explanation of the API please refer to the [Developer Portal](https://developer.payeezy.com/payeezy-api/apis/post/transactions-17).
 4. Google returns response with encrypted payment credentials signed with the First Data key to the merchant server.</p>
 5. The Merchant sends the encrypted payload to First Data.</p>
 6. First Data decrypts and validates the payload,  and then processes the transaction and responds back to merchant with either an approval or decline response.